Sheryl Crow

 She counts out all her money

-In the taxi on the way to meet
+In the taxi on the way to meet her plane

 Stares hopeful out the window